erwanrh/SSE-model-Longevity/ReadMe.md

-SSE Model for Longevity : Scripts to run the SSE model on mortality rates with 3 components.
+#SSE Model for Longevity
+Scripts to run the SSE model on mortality rates with 3 components.